 The Healthy Communities team understands that the food decisions we make are not just down to individual choices.
-There are a range of different factors which can impact our diet such as the affordability and availability of fresh fruit, vegetables and drinking water.
+There is a range of different factors which can impact our diets such as the affordability and availability of fresh fruit, vegetables and drinking water.

 Our team aims to address all of the barriers which prevent people from eating a healthy well-balanced diet.
 We work to improve Healthy Eating in the following areas:

 The Healthy Communities team aims to make water the main choice of beverage.
 Sugar-sweetened Beverages include sugar-sweetened soft drinks, energy drinks, fruit drinks, sports drinks, ready-to-drink iced tea, flavoured water and cordial.